“Instructors can impart only a fraction of the teaching. It is through your own devoted practice that the mysteries of AIKIDO are brought to life.”

 LEWIS BERNALDO DE QUIROS

-Lewis is the Technical Director of both Traditional Aikido Europe (TAE) and Takemusu Aikido Tradicional España (TATE) .
+Lewis is the Technical Director and Chairman of Traditional Aikido Europe (TAE).

 “Martial arts practice is a practice of consciousness.
 Of waking up to being present and responsive to the demands of the moment beyond the personal agenda of the person.
 To my mind then it can have meaning not only on the mat but beyond and not only as a martial art but as a way of life.”

-Check out this Interview with Lewis conducted by the Aikidojo Zaragoza:
+Check out this Interview with Lewis conducted by Aikidoblog.net

 Morihiro Saito Sensei passed away on 13 May 2002.